TABLE OF CONTENTS

 The numerous benefits of cannabidiol (CBD) are now widely known not only among the cannabis industry, but the general public as well.
 Although its popularity is far behind that of tetrahydrocannabinol (THC), growing awareness of its healing properties is responsible for the increasing popularity of CBD oil, tinctures, and other related products.
-Infused products, such as CBD soft drinks and edibles, are also rising in popularity—as are CBD-specific strains for those who prefer smoking.
+Infused products, such as CBD edibles and soft drinks, are also rising in popularity—as are CBD-specific strains for those who prefer smoking.

 The attraction of CBD products is understandable considering its many health and relaxation benefits.
 The science of CBD is still in its infancy, but clinical evidence supports its healing properties and applications for a range of conditions.
 Specifically, CBD appears to have uses for the reduction of anxiety and depression, pain relief, seizure prevention, cardiovascular health, and the reduction of inflammation and nausea.
 It also has applications as a cancer inhibitor—perhaps its most exciting benefit and one that requires more research.